Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

-Figure \ref{fig:CVE_degree_CVSS_restricted} shows the correlation plot for CVE node degrees vs CVSS score, but the Neo4j node degrees are computed using a restricted set of document sources namely reputable blogs, information sites, and threat reports - specifically \texttt{fireeye}\footnote{\url{https://www.trellix.com/en-us/about/newsroom/stories/threat-labs.html}}, all threat reports, \texttt{proofpoint}\footnote{\url{https://www.proofpoint.com/us/blog/threat-insight}}, \texttt{exploitdb}\footnote{\url{https://www.exploit-db.com/}}, \texttt{the Hackernews}\footnote{\url{https://thehackernews.com/}}.
-Additionally, CVE nodes with degree $1$ are not included in this computation since low degree nodes do not necessarily provide a strong signal in regards to how referenced that CVE is.
+Figure \ref{fig:CVE_degree_CVSS_restricted} shows the correlation plot for CVE node degrees vs CVSS score\footnote{Note that all of the reported data ends in 2022 and does not include any subsequent years. }, but the Neo4j node degrees are computed using a restricted set of document sources namely reputable blogs, information sites, and threat reports - specifically \texttt{fireeye}\footnote{\url{https://www.trellix.com/en-us/about/newsroom/stories/threat-labs.html}}, all threat reports, \texttt{proofpoint}\footnote{\url{https://www.proofpoint.com/us/blog/threat-insight}}, \texttt{exploitdb}\footnote{\url{https://www.exploit-db.com/}}, \texttt{the Hackernews}\footnote{\url{https://thehackernews.com/}}.
+Additionally, CVE nodes with degree $1$ are not included in this computation since low degree nodes do not necessarily provide a strong signal in regards to how referenced that CVE is (degree one nodes can be interpreted as a type of finite sampling noise in the dataset).
 Lastly, the data in Figure \ref{fig:CVE_degree_CVSS_restricted} are restricted to the years during which the OSint crawler system was operational \cite{9717379} because there is an inherent temporal bias in regards to what web pages are mentioned and scraped.
 Because only a subset of the CVEs had CVSS v3 scores, there were fewer data points available for those plots.
 In Figure \ref{fig:CVE_degree_CVSS_restricted} we observe that there is a weak to median linear positive correlation between CVSS score and Neo4j degree for the documents that are cybersecurity domain focused.
-Interestingly, there is a slightly higher Pearson correlation ($0.196$) for CVSS version 2 compared to version 3 ($0.23$).
-This shows that taking into account the source of the data, temporal bias, and not considering degree $1$ nodes shows that there is a CVSS and CVE node degree correlation, as opposed to these correlations shown in the entire dataset in Figure \ref{fig:CVE_CVSS_score_vs_degree}.
+Interestingly, there is a slightly weaker Pearson correlation ($0.196$) for CVSS version 2 compared to version 3 ($0.23$).
+Figure~\ref{fig:CVE_degree_CVSS_restricted} shows that taking into account the source of the data, as well as temporal bias (by only considering the CVEs that were released during the graph database construction), and not considering degree $1$ nodes shows that there is a weak linear CVSS and CVE node degree correlation, as opposed to these correlations shown in the entire dataset in Figure~\ref{fig:CVE_CVSS_score_vs_degree}.
+This shows that there is some measurable correlation between vulnerability severity and open source cybersecurity text occurrence frequency.
 There are two potential reasons why the CVSS score - node degree correlations are only weakly linear in Figure \ref{fig:CVE_degree_CVSS_restricted}: